News & Press Archive

 1. Drama builds confidence

-Even the shyest of children take just a few weeks to gently build up their self-esteem and before long they are confident to take a full and active part in sessions.
-A few weeks is all it takes.
+The most obvious Benefit of Drama classes is building confidence.
+Even the shyest of children take just a few weeks to gently build up their self-esteem and before long they are confident enough to take a full and active part in sessions.
+A few weeks or persistence is all it takes.

 2. Drama helps concentration